jirilebl/webwork/README.md

+# Basic Analysis problems

+In the *rahw/* directory, there are problems for the *Basic Analysis* textbook volume I.  Read the *README.md* in that directory.

 # Webwork problems

 These are problems that for whatever reason I am not pushing into the OPL Contrib directory, templates for my own use (though of course feel free to use them), and a few scripts for working with webwork.